FGL-LM012/Neoshell/README.md

 **Process Management** - How external commands actually work:
 - `fork()` creates a child process
-- Child process calls `execvp()` to replace itself with the new program that way the program can continue running
+- Child process calls `execvp()` to replace itself with the new program that way the shell can continue running
 - Parent process waits with `waitpid()` until child finishes
 - This is why you can run any system commands like `nvim`, `fzf`...